igabesz/advanced-controllers/README.md

 **Caveats:**

 * A tricky one: if you specify the middleware function with Arrow Syntax (`() => {}`) then the `this` reference won't refer to the controller instance when the middleware is called.
-This reason is TS/ES6 to ES5 transpilation: the `this` reference changes in the process and I could not bind it.
+The reason is TS/ES6 to ES5 transpilation: the `this` reference changes in the process and I could not bind it.